indexdata/localindices/doc/manual/02-using.md

 * _Enabled_: Check to enable the transformation pipeline.

 <!--
     D.: I think we need some controls on this, since I just saved ID 5953 without putting any data into it.
 For a later version, perhaps require at least a name, so it shows up on the list
+    Jakub: good point, we need more field validation all over the place.
+I will file a bug on it.
 -->

 After clicking _Save_ (first time), it will be possible to insert transformation steps into the pipeline: